BlackJar72/HOXRoomSegmentation/README.md

 admittedly, far from all incompasing.

 This is also likely to more powerful and ultimately simpler than coding special rules for individual prefab types.

+NOTE: This idea jumped into my head while at the park and I felt like working on it.
+However, I have less time and energy than I use to, and am often sleep deprived.
+Also, doubt I'd ever have a use for it, as I'm not really interested in make games with heavy roaguelike elements in the future.
+So when or if I actually finish it, or work on it more in general, I do not know.